Etna: the fiery giant of Sicily

 - nighttime observation of eruptions (when permitted)

-- food and wine tours in the Etna villages
+- food and wine tours in Etna villages

-Visiting Etna means coming into contact with a living territory, where nature dictates its rhythms while also offering resources, beauty, and identity.
-Each slope tells a different story, shaped by eruptions, rebirths, and coexistence between humans and the volcano.
+Visiting Etna means coming into contact with a living territory, where nature imposes its rhythms but also offers resources, beauty, and identity.
+Each slope tells a different story, made of eruptions, rebirth, and coexistence between man and volcano.

 Why visit Etna

-Visiting Etna does not simply mean observing a volcano, but experiencing a complete journey that combines nature, science, landscape, and culture.
-It is a unique destination in Europe, capable of offering different emotions in every season and suitable for many types of visitors.
+Visiting Etna is not simply observing a volcano, but living a complete experience that combines nature, science, landscape and culture.
+It is a unique destination in Europe, capable of offering different emotions in every season and suitable for very different types of visitors.

 1. A living and spectacular volcano

 Etna is one of the most active volcanoes in the world.
-The opportunity to observe smoking craters, recent lava flows, and constantly changing landscapes makes the visit an unrepeatable experience.
-Every visit is different from the last, as the volcano continually changes its appearance.
+The possibility of observing smoking craters, recent lava flows and constantly changing landscapes makes the visit a unique experience.
+Each visit is different from the previous one, because the volcano constantly changes its appearance.

 - to fields of black lava

-- up to almost lunar landscapes at higher altitudes
+- up to almost lunar scenarios at high altitudes

-On clear days, from the summit one can admire an extraordinary panorama stretching from the Ionian coast to the Sicilian hinterland.
+On clear days, from the summit you can admire an extraordinary panorama stretching from the Ionian coast to the Sicilian hinterland.

 3. An experience accessible to everyone